SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

 2016-06-01T09:14:21.41-0600 [CELL/0]     OUT Container became healthy
 ```

-### 1.1.14 What to expect
+#### 1.1.2.5 What to expect

 Fire up a browser and hit <http://fortuneui.x.y.z/> where `x.y.z` corresponds to the Cloud Foundry application domain that you are operating under.

 You should see your fortune displayed.
 Refresh the browser to see a new fortune.

-### 1.1.15 Understand Sample
+### 1.1.3 Understand Sample

 Fortune-Teller-Service was created using the .NET Core tooling `webapi` template ( i.e. `dotnet new webapi` ), and then modifications were made to add the Steeltoe frameworks.

-To gain an understanding of the Steeltoe related changes to the generated template code,  examine the following files.
-Note that there are various other files added to the project that pertain the the application, but do not directly interact with the Steeltoe Discovery client.
+To understand the Steeltoe related changes to the generated template code, examine the following files.
+There are various other files added to the project that pertain the the application, but do not directly interact with the Steeltoe Discovery client.

 * `Fortune-Teller-Service.csproj` - Contains `PackageReference` for Steeltoe NuGet `Pivotal.Discovery.Client`
 * `Program.cs` - Code was added to the `ConfigurationBuilder` in order to pick up Cloud Foundry configuration values when pushed to Cloud Foundry and to use CloudFoundry hosting.
 * `appsettings.json` - Contains configuration data needed to cause the Steeltoe Discovery client to register the FortuneService with the Eureka server and to NOT fetch service information from the Eureka server.
 * `Startup.cs` - Code added to the `ConfigureServices()` method to add the Discovery Client as a singleton to the service container.
 Additionally, code was added to the `Configure()` method to cause the Discovery Client to start communicating with the Eureka Server.

 Fortune-Teller-UI was created using the .NET Core tooling `mvc` template (i.e. `dotnet new mvc`), and then modifications were made to add the Steeltoe frameworks.

-To gain an understanding of the Steeltoe related changes to the generated template code,  examine the following files:
+To understand the Steeltoe related changes to the generated template code, examine the following files:

 * `Fortune-Teller-UI.csproj`- Contains `PackageReference` for Steeltoe NuGet `Pivotal.Discovery.Client`
 * `Program.cs` - Code was added to the `ConfigurationBuilder` in order to pick up Cloud Foundry configuration values when pushed to Cloud Foundry and to use CloudFoundry hosting.
 * `appsettings.json` - Contains configuration data needed to cause the Steeltoe Discovery client to NOT register as a service, but yet it will still fetch service information from the Eureka server.
 * `Startup.cs`- Code added to the `ConfigureServices()` method to add Discovery Client as a singleton to the service container.
 Additionally, code was added to the `Configure()` method to cause the Discovery Client to start communicating with the Eureka Server.
 * `FortuneService.cs` - Contains code used to fetch the fortune from the FortuneService.
 Uses injected `IDiscoveryClient` together with the `DiscoveryHttpClientHandler` to do the service lookup and to issue the HTTP GET request to the Fortune-Teller-Service.

 ## 1.2 Usage